retzkek/chia_exporter/README.md

 The list of wallets is obtained from the [get_wallets](https://github.com/Chia-Network/chia-blockchain/wiki/RPC-Interfaces#get_wallets) endpoint.
-The wallet metrics are collected for each wallet, and include an `id` label.
+The wallet metrics are collected for each wallet, and include `wallet_id` and `wallet_fingerprint` labels.

 * Balances are collected from the [get_wallet_balance](https://github.com/Chia-Network/chia-blockchain/wiki/RPC-Interfaces#get_wallet_balance)